emilio-navarro/emilio-navarro/README.md

 🚀 **GitHub Demos In Progress**

++ [GeminiRTC Documentation](http://github.com/emilio-navarro/GeminiRTC-Documentation): WebRTC Gated Collaboration Model!
+This is the documentation of the current project.
+Contact me to get more information.

+🚀 **GitHub Demos In Progress**

 **Note: These projects are currently being prepared for public release and will be available soon.**

-+ compose-webrtc-tiles: Real-time video/audio Composables with WebRTC.

 + mqtt-monitor-compose: MQTT topic subscription dashboard with live telemetry.